ramiel/streamfp/README.md

 )
 ```

+The map function receives the `index` as second parameter.

 ## filter

 Filter let you discard some value depending on the result of a function, the same way Array.prototype.filter works